Digital Resources

 Program AreasTypes

-MDOT MVA’s Highway Safety Office has developed a simple social media toolkit for the month of February that will provide you with social media content to share, raising awareness about key road safety issues including aggressive driving, occupant protection, impaired driving, and child passenger safety.
+MDOT MVA’s Highway Safety Office has developed a simple social media toolkit for February that will provide you with social media content to share, raising awareness about key road safety issues including impaired driving, occupant protection, child passenger safety and move over.